betterscientificsoftware/bssw.io/Articles/Blog/ConnectingSoftwareDevelopers.md

 #### Publication date: October 29, 2018

+Building connections and community among developers of high-performance software is important at many levels.
+Two DOE labs have started events that enable sharing of experiences and insights *within* and institution.

 Many of us assume that once we have written a new piece of software, presented it at conferences, published in peer-reviewed journals, and made the code open source, people will use it.
 All too often, however, the truth is the opposite.
 The software doesn’t get used -- or, worse, someone spends precious time reinventing the idea.

 Ironically, this problem arises even within a single institution.
 Anyone who has spent time in a large organization can attest to the fact that finding out what other teams are working on can be difficult.
 For projects involving software development, this situation can often mean a missed opportunity, particularly when a project is in its startup phase and could benefit from existing expertise, code, or algorithms developed by other teams.
 This problem can be exacerbated by the security-conscious environments at the national laboratories.